 Intellectual property (IP) refers to creations of the mind, such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.
 IP lawyers specialising in patent, copyright and trademark law, assist businesses and individuals to earn recognition or financial benefit from what they invent or create.
 By striking the right balance between the interests of innovators and the wider public interest, IP lawyers aim to foster an environment in which creativity and innovation can flourish.

-Every October, more than 200,000 nomination forms are distributed to business directors, in-house counsel and lawyers operating in a wide variety of sectors and industries world wide.
-An initial shortlist for each country is formed based on the results of the nominations and our own independent research.
-The team then asses the shortlisted lawyers based on 8 key performance indicators, before a final selection is made for each state.
+Each year one leading intellectual property lawyer per state is invited to appear in the directory.
+The in-depth nomination, research and selection process is completely independent.
+Every August, more than 80,000 nomination forms are distributed to business directors, in-house counsel and lawyers operating in a wide variety of sectors and industries across the USA.
+An initial shortlist for each state is formed based on the results of the nominations and our own independent research.
+The team then assess the shortlisted lawyers based on 8 key performance indicators, before a final selection is made for each state.

 To assist potential clients, we provide a detailed profile of each lawyer in the guide, highlighting their expertise and experience, an overview of their firm, its IP practice and full contact information.